zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Azure Migrate Database Migration option is selected for Azure Migrate tools.
 Add tool button is highlighted.](media/azure-migrate-database-migration-tool.png "Azure Migrate Database Migration Tool")

-12. Now we have all the assessment and migration tools/services we need for Parts Unlimited ready to go under the Azure Migrate umbrella.
+12. Now, we have all the assessment and migration tools/services we need for Parts Unlimited ready to go under the Azure Migrate umbrella.

     ![Azure Migrate databases section is open.
 Azure Migrate Database Assessment and Database Migration tools are presented.](media/azure-migrate-database-migration-ready.png "Azure Migrate Database Migration and Assessment Tools")